bramstroker/homeassistant-powercalc/README.md

 ## Calculation modes

-To calculate estimated power consumption different modes are support, they are as follows:
+To calculate estimated power consumption different modes are supported, they are as follows:
 - LUT (lookup table)
 - Linear
 - Fixed